modelica/efmi-compliancechecker/README.md

 The `<<path-to-main>>` is the path to the `complianceChecker/main.py`.

+**IMPORTANT:** Checking an eFMU requires it to be unpacked temporarily; the current work directory is used to that end.
+Always call the _eFMI Compliance Checker_ from a work directory where the temporary `eFMU` folder of the eFMU can be safely created!

 The check results will be printed on the terminal.
 For a correct eFMU, you will have results like:

 ![eFMU VALIDATING](documentation/validate_efmu.png)